FihoFi/urn-mrn-fin/aton/readme.md

 "urn:mrn:fin:aton:" <aspect> ":" <identifier>
 ```
 **Segments:**
 - `<aspect>` - The aspect defines the particular aspect or characteristic of an Aids to Navigation.
-The aspect might be identifiaction of the AtoN itself, or a structure, equipment or any other component or characteristic.
-Only aspects defined within this documentation can be used.
+The aspect might be identification of the AtoN itself, or a structure, equipment or any other component or characteristic.
+Aspects can be added, and only aspects defined within this documentation should be used.

 - `<identifier>` - The identifier that uniquely identifies the given aspect.
-Each aspect has its own set of identifiers, which are manily managet within an external process.
+Each aspect has its own set of identifiers, which are manily managed within an external process.

 ### Defined aspect and identifier combinations